Avington Park: History

 son George William Brydges who carried out the major remodelling.
 He had no children and left most of his estate to Henry Brydges, 2nd Duke of Chandos, after which it descended to his son, the courtier James Brydges, 3rd Duke of Chandos, who improved the gardens and parkland.

 The estate then descended to the 3rd Duke's only surviving daughter, Lady Anne Elizabeth Brydges, who married Richard Temple-Grenville, 1st Duke of Buckingham and Chandos and in turn to their son Richard Temple-Nugent-Brydges-Chandos-Grenville, 2nd Duke of Buckingham and Chandos, the Lord Privy Seal.
 He sold it in 1847 to Sir John Shelley, the younger brother of the poet Percy Bysshe Shelley.

 In 1961 it was bought by Lt.
 Col and Mrs Hickson and put in trust for their family.

 A privately owned estate, Avington only houses weddings and private events.

+Events and Weddings

+Avington Park holds events and weddings at the estate throughout the year.